utz82/SleizsaDuo/readme.txt

 Patterns can be of arbitrary length, and must be terminated with a $00 byte.

 Each row in the pattern data consists of 3 bytes.
-The first byte contains information about the speed of the row, and the drum triggers.
-Drum triggers are encoded into bits 0-1 (0 - no drum, 1 - hihat, 2 - kick).
-The speed is encoded into bits 2-7.
+The first byte contains information about the speed of the row.
 A higher value corresponds to a higher speed.
 The speed value may not be 0.
+You probably want to use values of $F0 and up.

 Bytes 2-3 of a row are pointers to note values for channel 1 and 2, respectively.
 A value of 0 signifies silence, available notes are 1-64.

+To trigger the hihat, add $80 to the note value of channel 1.
+To trigger the kick drum, add $80 to the note value of channel 2.

 Thanks...
 =========

 ... to B00daW for the original Sleizsa routine.
-... to SeanRiddle, e5frog (veswiki.com), Blackbird, Urchlay, MESSdev, and others for documenting the Fairchild Channel F and the F8 chip.
+... to SeanRiddle, e5frog (veswiki.com), Blackbird, Urchlay, MESSdev, and
+    others for documenting the Fairchild Channel F and the F8 chip.